mseminatore/entity/README.md

 ## Unit Testing

-Tests are run using CTest, for local and CI testing, and are split into two targets:
+Tests are run using CTest for local and CI testing.
+There are two targets:

-- `entity_tests` — fast, correctness suite
+- `entity_tests` — fast, basic correctness tests
 - `entity_stress_tests` — larger-scale/randomized tests, tagged with the CTest label `stress`

 ```sh